-The Canon Law Society of America was founded on November 12, 1939 by a group of canonists in Washington, DC.
-The Society was established as a professional association dedicated to the study and application of canon law in the Catholic Church.
-Today the Society’s membership includes over thirteen hundred men and women from thirty-five countries.
-In serving the leadership of the Church and the People of God, the Society and its members fulfill that responsibility by continuous research and study toward a constant renewal of canon law and by offering practical assistance to members of the Church.
+On November 12, 1939 in Washington, DC, a group of canonists established the Canon Law Society of America as a professional association dedicated to the promotion of both the study and application of canon law in the Catholic Church.
+Today, the Society’s membership includes over twelve hundred men and women residing in thirty-five countries.
+In serving the leadership of the Church and the People of God, the Society and its members remain active in this responsibility by continuous research and study for a constant renewal of canon law and by offering practical assistance to members of the Church.

 The Canon Law Society is governed by a Board of Governors elected by the membership.
 Its headquarters are located in Washington, DC in the Office of the Executive Coordinator at the Hecker Center.
 The Society is incorporated as a non-profit corporation in the District of Columbia.